wikimedia/restbase/doc/Implementation.md

 headers.
 This allows for atomic updates to a primary entity while avoiding *lost updates*.

+The transaction executor ensures that all dependent requests are performed after a successful primary request, even if the executor goes down in the middle of the transaction, or the client connection is lost.

 The collection of requests is encoded as JSON, reusing the request spec above:
 ```javascript
 {